sjawhar/udacity-mlnd-capstone/README.md

 # Analysis
 ## Data Exploration
 Data for this project was prepared through a deep-dive of the company's database.
-After identifying several restrcitions - chief among these being lack of audits on the statuses of kits and data integrity issues for older kits - the following features for each refill were identified, organized into views, and extracted:
+After identifying several restrcitions - chief among these being lack of audits on the statuses of boxes and data integrity issues for older boxes - the following features for each refill were identified, organized into views, and extracted:

 1. `RefillNumber`: The ordinality of this transaction in the refill history.
-For example, `RefillNumber=1` corresponds to a kit's first refill, and the fifth refill will have a `RefillNumber` of 5.
+For example, `RefillNumber=1` corresponds to a box's first refill, and the fifth refill will have a `RefillNumber` of 5.
 * `RefillAmount`: The cost of this refill.
 * `AdvancedNotified`: Customers with up-to-date contact information are sent an email 2-4 weeks before their refill is scheduled for delivery.
 This field indicates which refills were preceded by such a notification.
-* `KitType`: A kit's type determines the mix of products contained within it.
+* `BoxType`: A box's type determines the mix of products contained within it.
-* `KitPurchasePrice`: The purchase price of the kit.
+* `BoxPurchasePrice`: The purchase price of the box.
-* `KitDistributionChannel`: The distribution channel through which the customer purchased the kit.
+* `BoxDistributionChannel`: The distribution channel through which the customer purchased the box.
 One of `DIRECT`, `DEALER`, or `WEB`.
 * `CustomerIsCorporate`: Some customers are associate with each other through a larger organization known as a corporation.
-* `PreviousRefillsAmount`: The sum of the cost of all previous refills for this kit.
+* `PreviousRefillsAmount`: The sum of the cost of all previous refills for this box.
 * `DaysSinceLastRefill`: The number of days since the last refill.
-* `DaysSinceKitPurchase`: The number of days since the kit was purchased.
+* `DaysSinceBoxPurchase`: The number of days since the box was purchased.

 After some initial training and testing, two more features were later added: